tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/network/list-routes-within-a-route-table2.md

 ---
 # List routes within a route table

-This operations lists all route tables in a route table
+This operation lists all route tables in a route table

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../index.md).